HermanL02/WarwickUniversity-Notes/202404/Script.md

 ### Other Apps
 ### Using VPN
 ### Any products before?
 Through the searching on GitHub, I observed that there is a thinking about WeChat E2EE implementation.
-However, WeChat does not support the Web version any more, it will redirect most users to use the Desktop version.  ![[Pasted image 20240414170049.png]]
+However, WeChat does not support the Web version any more, it will redirect most users to use the Desktop version.  ![[Pasted image 20240414170049.png]] I believe that is because some special con

 # Design